 The COVID-19 pandemic has changed many elements of daily life in Ontario, including our transportation habits.
 During the warm summer months, many city dwellers elected to walk or cycle rather than take public transit or use ride-sharing options such as taxis to get around.

-With ongoing high rates of infection and public health orders to maintain social distancing, we can expect that many recreational cyclists who would normally put their bikes away for the winter will consider extending their riding season into the early winter, or even later.
+Although Ontario’s high vaccination rates are helping to reduce infections, we can still expect that many recreational cyclists who would normally put their bikes away for the winter will consider extending their riding season into the early winter, or even later.
 Whether you are an experienced winter road warrior, or are considering cycling as an alternative transportation method during the pandemic, there are several safety factors to consider when hitting the road while braving winter weather.

 Many lawyers and law clerks at Howie, Sacks & Henry are avid cyclists, and we have also represented numerous clients who were injured while biking.
 These are the precautions we take when we head out for a cold-weather ride: